punamgawade29/Centrologic-Assignment/README.md

 HTML5
 CSS3

-# API Key
-To fetch weather data, you need to obtain an API key from OpenWeatherMap.
-Once you have the API key, replace the placeholder YOUR_API_KEY in the Tempwether.js file with your actual API key.

 # useState and useEffect
 The app uses the useState and useEffect hooks from React to manage state and perform side effects.